fransfilastap/pja-web/README.md

 This is a Next.js Project for *Paralegal Justice Award* Event.

-This project categorized as a 'CSR' project for such a big government event.
+The project categorized as a 'CSR' project.

 Design and coded all by me.